 - Technical aptitude

 I repeat the question to make sure it is clear, and that is all I give the candidate.
 There is no right or wrong answer to the question, but I do not let onto that because I am studying their problem solving process.
 I want to see how they get to the answer, and I want to know why they got there.
 I have asked this question hundreds of times and as such, I have been able to calibrate the responses.
 It is amazing to observe what happens.
-I’ve seen everything from sheer panic to an answer rattled off in seconds.
+I’ve seen everything from sheer panic to an answer rattled off in seconds without even pausing to think about it.
 Others might take a full five minutes to provide a response.
 What I like to see is the candidates ask questions of me – questions like “is the question asked as it applies to this particular role, or is it a general question as it might apply to the organization?”
 This demonstrates the person trying to place the question within the right context.
 Placing decisions in an appropriate context is a subtle, but very important component to the decision making process.
 One candidate looked me straight in the eye and said “There is no correct answer to this problem is there?” to which I responded “You are correct.”
 He continued “So what you are doing is trying to see ‘HOW’ I answer the question – correct?”
 To which I also said “Yes.”
 He went on to provide a superb answer and not surprisingly, gave a great overall interview.
 I ended up hiring him, and he was a superb addition to the team.

 Even though there is no right or wrong answer to the question, I do have a preferred response.
 It generally goes something like this:

-- Communication.
-Because without a complete understanding of the challenges at hand including understanding customer needs and having great team collaboration, you can work hard and brilliantly solve the wrong problem.
+- Communication – Because without a complete understanding of the challenges at hand including understanding customer needs and having great team collaboration, you can work hard and brilliantly solve the wrong problem.

 Incidentally, the candidate I mentioned above who figured out what I was up to, listed the items in reverse order, but he did so with brilliant reasoning and a hypothetical context that he supplied.
 The truth is that he was extremely bright, and very creative – one of the outliers I was looking for, and I suspect he was playing me at my own question to see how I would react.
 He produced great work and it was the art I was seeking.